-BGP PIC Fundamentals: BGP PIC ( Prefix Independent Convergence ) is a BGP Fast reroute mechanism which can provides sub second convergence even for the 800K internet prefixes by taking help of IGP convergence.
+BGP PIC Fundamentals: BGP PIC ( Prefix Independent Convergence ) is a BGP Fast reroute mechanism which can provide sub-second convergence even for the 900K internet prefixes by taking the help of IGP convergence.

-BGP PIC uses hierarchical data plane in contrast to flat FIB (Forwarding table) design which is used by Cisco CEF and many legacy platforms.
+BGP PIC uses a hierarchical data plane in contrast to a flat FIB (Forwarding table) design which is used by Cisco CEF and many legacy platforms.

 I will explain the recursion concept throughout the post so don’t worry about the above sentence, it will make sense.

-There are two implementation of BGP PIC concept and they can protect the network traffic from multiple failures.
+There are two implementations of the BGP pic concept and they can protect the network traffic from multiple failures.

-Link, node in the core or edge of the network can be recovered under a second and most of the case under 100ms ( It mostly depends on IGP convergence, so IGP should be tuned or IGP FRR can be used ).
+Link, a node in the core or edge of the network can be recovered under a second, and in most cases under 100ms ( It mostly depends on IGP convergence, so IGP should be tuned or IGP FRR can be used ).

-In this article I will not explained IGP fast convergence or IGP Fast reroute but you can read my Fast reroute mechanism article from here.
+In this article, I will not explain IGP fast convergence or IGP Fast reroute but you can read my Fast reroute mechanism article from here.

-BGP PIC can be thought as BGP Fast Reroute Mechanism which relies on IGP convergence for the failure detection. ( All overlay protocols rely on underlay protocol convergence ie LDP/IGP Synchronization, STP/HSRP, IGP/BGP, IP/GRE and so on.. )
+BGP PIC can be thought of as a BGP Fast Reroute Mechanism that relies on IGP convergence for failure detection. ( All overlay protocols rely on underlay protocol convergence ie LDP/IGP Synchronization, STP/HSRP, IGP/BGP, IP/GRE, and so on.. )

-As I mentioned above there are two implementation of BGP PIC namely, BGP PIC Edge and BGP PIC Core.
+As I mentioned above there are two implementations of BGP PIC namely, BGP pic edge and BGP pic core.

 Let’s start with BGP PIC Core.